Duodenal Switch Surgery in Rancho Cucamonga

 - Past attempts to lose weight through traditional means

-- Medical history.
-Patients with certain conditions such as GERD or inflammatory bowel disease may not be good candidates for duodenal switch
+- Medical history-patients with certain conditions such as GERD or inflammatory bowel disease may not be good candidates for duodenal switch

 - Mental health and ability to commit to permanent lifestyle changes.
 Like any bariatric surgery, duodenal switch requires patients to modify their eating patterns for life in order to ensure optimal nutrition and prevent weight regain.